 There is no card fee if you are changing fare class.
 For example, if you have a youth fare card and turn 18, there will be no fee charged to get an adult fare card.

-If your OnYourWay fare card is lost or stolen and is registered, we can cancel the card and transfer the remaining balance of rides and/or monthly pass to a new card.
+If your OnYourWay fare card is lost or stolen and is registered, we can cancel the card and transfer the balance to a new card.
 There is a $5 fee for the new card.

-Customers can load rides, monthly passes or maintain a stored dollar value on the fare card.
+Customers can load E-Cash (stored dollar value on the fare card).

-When a pass is loaded onto a card, unlimited trips can be made for as long as the pass is valid.
-For stored value, each time the card is tapped on the fare box, the system deducts Guelph Transit’s cash fare from the stored balance on the card.
+For stored value, each time the card is tapped on the fare box, the system deducts Guelph Transit fare for your category from the stored balance on the card.

-In response to customer feedback, Guelph Transit is working with non-profit organizations, providing single-fare bus tickets.
+In response to customer feedback: Guelph Transit works with non-profit organizations, providing single-fare bus tickets.
 A process that enables service providers to continue to hand out tickets to people in need in the community.
 These QR tickets are scanned on the farebox and honoured as valid fare on Guelph Transit buses.